Williams, Carter lead No. 14 UNC past No. 23 NC State 48-21

 N.C.
 State: Three straight wins had pushed the Wolfpack to a surprisingly strong start for a team picked to finish 11th in the league.
 But N.C.
 State fell behind 14-0 by early in the second quarter and was stuck in catch-up mode nearly all day, finishing with 358 yards while losing starting running back Ricky Person Jr. to a first-half injury.
 Now the Wolfpack must sort out their QB situation.

 UNC: The Tar Heels had won six straight games before last weekend’s loss at FSU.
-The offense responded with another big game while the defense had the four takeaways after managing just two coming in all year.
+The offense responded with another big game while the defense had the four takeaways after managing just two all year coming in.

+“We just came out ready to go today and everyone did their job, all four quarters,” Howell said.

 POLL IMPLICATIONS